wpilibsuite/frc-docs/source/docs/software/sensors/gyros-software.rst

 The :code:`ADXRS450_Gyro` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/ADXRS450_Gyro.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classfrc_1_1ADXRS450__Gyro.html>`__) provides support for the Analog Devices ADXRS450 gyro available in the kit of parts, which connects over the SPI bus.

+.. note:: ADXRS450 Gyro accumulation is handled through special circuitry in the FPGA; accordingly only a single instance of :code:`ADXRS450_Gyro` may be used.

 .. tabs::

     .. code-tab:: java